itsiplay/BoostWeapon/README.md

 ## Custom Weapons and items

 ### 1. Harpoon Gun
-- **Ability**: Grants a grappling ability to pull the player towards a target location.
+- **Ability**: Grants a grappling ability to pull the player towards a target location where they are looking.
 - **Crafting Recipe**: Middle slot in the imgur image crafting grid.

 ### 2. Sonic Bow